soulnote/Unit-testing/Common annotations.md

 8. **@Test(timeout):**
    - Specifies a maximum execution time for a test method.
 If the test takes longer than the specified timeout, it is considered a failure.

-Understanding how these annotations work and when to use them demonstrates a solid understanding of unit testing with JUnit in Java.